michaelfranzl/rpi23-gen-image/README.md

 ### Try booting the Raspberry

 Insert the SD card into the Raspberry Pi, and if everything went well, you should see a console-based login prompt on the screen.
-Login with the login details you've passed into the script (usename "pi", password "xxx").
+Login with the login details you've passed into the script (USER_NAME and PASSWORD).

-Alternatively, if you have included "avahi-daemon" in your APT_INCLUDES, you simply can log in via SSH, even without knowing its IP address:
+Alternatively, if you have included "avahi-daemon" in your APT_INCLUDES, you don't need a screen and keyboard and can simply log in via SSH from another computer, even without knowing the Rasberry's dynamic/DHCP IP address (replace "hostname" and "username" with what you have set as USER_NAME and HOSTNAME above):

-    ssh pi@rpi2-stretch.local
+    ssh username@hostname.local

+On the RPi3, the VC4 based framebuffer makes my screen go blank.
+I don't know yet why.

 ### Finishing touches directly on the Raspberry

-Remember to change usernames and passwords!
+Remember to change usernames, passwords, and SSH keys!

 #### Check uber-low RAM usage

-Running `top` shows that the freshly booted system uses only 28 MB out of the availabl 1GB RAM!
+Running `top` shows that the freshly booted system uses only 23 MB out of the availabl 1GB RAM!
+Confirmed for both RPi2 and RPi3.

 #### Network Time Synchronization

 The Raspberry doesn't have a real time clock.
-But the default `systemd` syncs time from the network by default.
+But the default `systemd` conveniently syncs time from the network.
 Check the output of `timedatectl`.
+Confirmed working for both RPi2 and RPi3.

 #### Hardware Random Number Generator

-The working device node is available at `/dev/hwrng`
+The working device node is available at `/dev/hwrng`.
+Confirmed working for both RPi2 and RPi3.

 #### I2C Bus